ballerina-attic/module-sonarqube/sonarqube6/Package.md

 Allows you to access the SonarQube REST API.

 SonarQube connector provides a Ballerina API to access the SonarQube REST API.
-This connector provides facility to get several important code quality measurements of a project.
+This connector provides facility to get several important code quality measurements like line coverage,branch coverage,code smellls and etc. of a project.
 The following section provides you the details on how to use SonarQube connector.

 ## Compatibility